876pol/pyc/README.md

 ## Known Bugs / Limitations

-- Many error messages aren't clear.
+- Many error messages are not clear.

-- Lists are fairly limited.

-- There are no global variables.

-- There is no error handling.

 - The standard library is limited (there are only functions for input and output).
+- pyc has a string data type instead of a char array (like in C), and string manipulation is not possible.
+- Features such as pointers or structs are unavailable.

 ## Support